EcoDynForecast/FREC3004_EnvInformatics_Class/Module6_Terrestrial_Carbon_Flux/Module6_Carbon_Fluxes_Student.md

 3)  Sign in to the site
 4)  Click “Data” tab and chose the “FLUXNET2015 Dataset”
 5)  Click “Download FLUXNET2015 Dataset”
-6)  Chose “Tier 1 Data”
+6)  Chose “CC-BY-4.0 Data”
 7)  Click “FULLSET data product (includes SUBSET)”
 8)  In the list of Site IDs, chose your Site and move to the “Your Selections”
 9)  Chose “Education” for the “Intended Use”
 10) In the description, write “For analysis in Virginia Tech FREC 3004 Environmental Informatics course”
-11) Open the data policy and summarize how it applies to use in this course
+11) Open the data policy (see link below box) and summarize how it applies to use in this course

 **Question 5:** How are we meeting the data policy requirements?